30+ Fun and Easy Fundraising Ideas for Kids to Raise More

 1. Shoe Drive Fundraiser

-2. You’ll make calls out to the community to gather their old, gently worn, used, and new shoes for these collection boxes.
+- Encourage your community to donate their gently worn, used and new shoes to these collection boxes.

 Super easy, right?
-You’re giving new life to your kids’ old shoes while instilling the values of generosity and ecological responsibility for the donations and repurposed shoes.
+You’ll give new life to your kids’ old shoes while instilling the values of generosity and ecological responsibility for the donations and repurposed shoes.

-Not only is this fundraiser super easy, but it’s also incredibly affordable with no out-of-pocket costs and a dedicated coaching team to help you crush your fundraising goals.
-Our how-to videos, social media templates, and weekly email tips will help you get started on the right foot.
+Not only is this fundraiser super easy, but it’s also incredibly affordable, with no out-of-pocket costs.
+With Funds2Orgs, you’ll even have a dedicated coaching team to help you crush your fundraising goals.
+Our how-to videos, social media templates, and weekly email tips will help you get started on the right foot!

 Other Creative Fundraising Ideas for Kids